SamuelPoulin/seam/seam-widget/README.md

 ### Using static html

 If your webpage is a simple html document that does not use any of the popular component-based rendering frameworks, you may simply put the following code wherever you want in your document.
-Keep in mind that you have to provide the correct url that links to where your widget is hosted.

 ```
 <div id="seam-root">